Using a lightweight LED head torch to read a map at night

 Unregulated or regulated light output?

-Unregulated head torches will grow gradually dimmer over time whereas regulated lights will continue at the same brightness level for a period before cutting out.
-There are pros and cons to each: unregulated head torches will be useable in some capacity for longer, but regulated light will provide the same level of brightness for longer.
+Unregulated head torches will grow gradually dimmer over time, whereas regulated lights will continue at the same brightness level for a period before cutting out.
+Each has pros and cons: unregulated head torches will be useable in some capacity for longer, but regulated light will provide the same brightness level for longer.

 Strap Style

 An overhead strap provides a more balanced and stable fit, particularly for dynamic activities like running.
-But some people find this strap irritating as it's one more strap to adjust right and it can be harder to wear with a helmet.
-All our head torches have removable overhead straps so you can choose what you prefer.
+But some people find this strap irritating as it's one more strap to adjust right, and it can be harder to wear with a helmet.
+Some torches, like our Graviton, have a simple retract

 Head Torches and Camping Lanterns